WELCOME TO MY "EXTRA" BLOG, WHERE I KEEP MY ANSWERS TO FREQUENTLY ASKED QUESTIONS

 My parents have both died, and when my mother died, we bought my sister's half of the house that our parents built in 1949; we remodeled it; and that is where we live now.

 I am a collector.
 My mother was a collector.
 My grandmother was a collector.
 When I cleaned out my mother's home, it was full of her collections as well as my grandmother's collections.
-When we moved into the house, I had been married for 34 years and had collected a lot of "stuff".
+When we moved into the house, I had been married for 34 years and had already collected a lot of "stuff".
 A lot of people would probably call our home cluttered (heck, I call it cluttered), but I've tried to get rid of, or put away some things, and I'm just not comfortable without all of the clutter.

 I had no idea how much fun a blog was going to be.
 I have "met" so many wonderful people through my blog.
 My blog has forced me to exercise my brain a little more than I might have otherwise, and because I have a blog, I look at things differently.
 With my camera by my side, I am much more observant than I was BB (Before Blog).
 I am also much bigger on the back side (from sitting in front of my lap top so much), and my house is not nearly as neat or clean as it was BB.
 But I do feel like I am a much richer person, because of the friends I have made all over the world; the things I have learned from bloggers all over the world; the inspiration I have received from bloggers all over the world; my renewed interest in the world around me; and the insight into myself , all of which I have gained through blogging!
 (I must have had a very dull life BB!)